Qqwy/Jux/readme.md

 - The literals:
   - `Integer` (`[+-]?\d+`), an integer of at least 32-bits precision.
 If you can use Bignums, that is a plus, as Jux does not check for overflow.
 If your target platform cannot use at least 32-bits precision, it will be a reduced level -1 implementation.
-  - **TODO** `Float` (`[+-]?\d+.\d+`), a float of at least 24-bits precision, preferably following the IEEE 754 standard.
+  - **TODO** (Possibly going to be removed) `Float` (`[+-]?\d+.\d+`), a float of at least 24-bits precision, preferably following the IEEE 754 standard.
 If your target does not support floating-point arithmetic, it will be a reduced level -1 implementation.
   - `String` (`".*"`, escaping is possible with `\"`.).
 Contains all characters between the quotes as string.
-The choice has been made to _not_ make this equal to a list of character codepoints, because those charlists have much worse performance for many common problems and algorithms.
+Is converted to a Quotation.
-  - `Function` (`[a-z][\w]*[?!]?`).
+  - `Identifier` (`[a-z][\w]*[?!]?`).
 These are the names of operations we want to perform.
-A function name either refers to one of the built-in primitive functions, or a custom function that was defined earlier in the program (or possibly in the standard library).
-As you will see below, it is necessary to keep a reference to these names before applying the functions, because of the way how quotations work.
+An identifier either refers to one of the built-in primitive functions, or a custom function implementation that was defined earlier in the program or in the standard library.
+There are many cases in which we pass the _identifiers_ around, rather than calling them as functions right away.

 In actuality, Integers and Strings can also be considered functions, that take zero parameters as input and push their inner value as output.
 In most implementations, it makes most sense to just take the literal and copy it to the stack when applicable, though.